MediaCityUK: Buildings and facilities

+Flexible workspace

+MediaCityUK includes flexible workspace and serviced office accommodation marketed by the development under the names Flex and Arrive.
+In April 2022, Place North West reported that 55,000 sq ft (about 5,110 m^{2}) of conventional office space in the Blue building was converted into serviced workspace to be managed by Arrive.

+In July 2025, Insider Media reported that MediaCity invested £1 million in its flexible workspace offering, and that 11,308 sq ft (about 1,051 m^{2}) of space had been taken across multiple office towers; the report also described a refurbishment that added 15 office suites ranging from two to 16 desks.

+Landsec has described Arrive as part of MediaCity's flexible-workspace offer aimed at small and medium-sized enterprises (SMEs).

 The MediaCityUK footbridge at Salford Quays, illuminated at night.
 The Imperial War Museum North is clearly visible in the background.

 The opening swing footbridge at Salford Quays links MediaCityUK with Trafford Wharf on the southern bank of the ship canal.
 It was designed by Wilkinson Eyre in association with Gifford.
 The bridge's main span is 213 ft when open and provides a 157 ft wide navigation channel accommodating ships' superstructures up to 66 ft in height.
 The developers specified it to be "a unique and memorable landmark".
 Its visibility is created by a curved bridge deck with an offset pivot mast and array of supporting cables in a fan or sail shape.
 It has seating benches and is lit at night.
 The bridge, constructed with funding from the Northwest Regional Development Agency, is the final link in a circular walking route connecting the development with The Lowry and Imperial War Museum North.
 It was officially opened by Rowan Williams and John Sentamu, the Archbishops of Canterbury and York, and was opened to the public in May 2011 after landscaping works were completed.

 The development is powered by a trigeneration energy plant producing electricity for cooling and heating using water from the ship canal.
 It is more than twice as efficient as conventional grid electricity and helped the development gain BREEAM sustainable community status.
 The communications network is one of the most advanced in the world, with more than 20 million metres of fibre-optic cable capable of delivering the internet speeds required for media production.